 Tuition-free Options for Bachelor’s Studies in the UK

-Here are some British universities that offer full scholarships to international students so that bachelor students can study in the United Kingdom for free.
-These institutions provide a free UK bachelor’s degree for international students if they get the following scholarships.
+Here are some British universities that offer full or major scholarships to international students so that bachelor’s students can study in the United Kingdom for free or at a greatly reduced cost.
+These institutions provide a free UK bachelor’s degree for international students if students receive one of the following full-funding or full-tuition scholarships.

 1. Warwick Undergraduate Global Excellence Scholarship